The role of memory, knowledge, and understanding in learning

 Implications for students with different backgrounds

 It is clear that the background knowledge each student has acquired is the basis of their individual learning pyramids.
 This factor greatly influences how easily and how deeply they will engage in new learning.
 If students’ prior knowledge is well established, it will be easier for them to utilise, even without help from the teacher.
 However, when the background knowledge is shallow and not practised, it is unlikely that students will utilise it effectively and independently.
-This means that different students can be characterised as ‘quick learners’, ‘smart’ and even ‘creative’ just because they have gained more knowledge and it is better established in their minds.
+This means that different students can be characterised as ‘quick learners’, ‘smart’, and even ‘creative’ just because they have gained more knowledge and it is better established in their minds.
 As students learn more, their ability to assimilate new knowledge grows – just like with pyramids, the wider the base, the higher you can reach.

-As teachers we can take steps to support students’ learning by focusing on allocating their cognitive resources effectively.
+As teachers, we can take steps to support students’ learning by focusing on allocating their cognitive resources effectively.
 It is important to make sure that students gain new knowledge, understand it, and then practise it to reach mastery.
-While talk about 21st century skills tends to dominate current discourse about teaching and learning, research evidence makes it clear that knowledge, understanding and deliberate practice are still the basis for all knowledge and skill development.
+While talk about 21st century skills tends to dominate current discourse about teaching and learning, research evidence makes it clear that knowledge, understanding, and deliberate practice are still the basis for all knowledge and skill development.
 A teacher’s work is essential to making sure each student’s knowledge base is as solid as possible so that they can freely explore opportunities that we cannot even imagine.

 Recommended further reading